Rapptz/discord.py/docs/migrating.rst

 However, it was transparent to the user.
 In an effort to make the library save more memory, the voice state change is now more visible.

-The only way to access voice attributes if via the :attr:`Member.voice` attribute.
+The only way to access voice attributes is via the :attr:`Member.voice` attribute.
 Note that if the member does not have a voice state this attribute can be ``None``.

 Quick example: ::